peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>IllegalStateException</code> - This object is not a map.
+* <code>IllegalStateException</code> - This object is not a map or an array.

 * <code>IllegalArgumentException</code> - The parameter <code>key</code> or <code>
- valueOb</code> has an unsupported type.
+ valueOb</code> has an unsupported type, or this instance is a CBOR array and <code>key</code> is less than 0, is the size of this array or greater, or is not a 32-bit signed integer (<code>int</code>).

 ### ToJSONString
     public String ToJSONString()
-Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
- See the overload to JSONString taking a JSONOptions argument. <p>If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+Converts this object to a string in JavaScript Object Notation (JSON) format.
+See the overload to JSONString taking a JSONOptions argument for further information. <p>If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
 The example code given in <see cref='M:PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)'/>
  can be used to write out certain keys of a CBOR map in a given order to a JSON string.</p>